Frost-Codes/Stock-Trend-Analysis/README.md

 🐍Python Project🐍

-📌An LSTM model for stock trend prediction
+📌Uses an LSTM model for stock trend prediction
-📌Select stock tickerand an analysis will be genereted
+📌Select stock ticker: an analysis and trend prediction will be genereted